Sci-Fi Films of the ’60s

 Dog-astronaut in space suit, space ships in orbit of mars, and Martian colonies.
 (These last vignettes contain not only speculative science themes, but something bordering on the dramatic, so they fit my qualification as sci-fi.)

-1968 Dino de Laurentis Cinematografica (Italy)
+1968 Dino de Laurentiis Cinematografica (Italy)

 Marianne Productions (France)

-− Period-piece sex farce, not always intentionally funny; some curious nudity, manages to be sort of sexy despite being terribly silly.
+Not always intentionally funny; some curious nudity, manages to be sort of sexy despite being terribly silly.

 The Illustrated Man